KiwiCo Subscription Box Review

-The doorbell rings; it’s the postman with a big box for us.
+The doorbell rings; it’s the mail carrier with a big box for us.
 The boys rush into the room, full of excitement when they recognize the box.
 This is the scene at our house every month when our KiwiCo subscription boxes come!

-We have been getting the subscription boxes for 18 months now, and the kids love them even more now than when we first started!
+As of July 2021, we have been getting the subscription boxes for 3 years now, and the kids love them still!
 Kids love lots of things though, and you need a real KiwiCo Review from an adult.
 Right?

-We’ve gotten the Kiwi Crate and Koala Crate.
-I will provide reviews for each KiwiCo box we have experience with!
+We’ve gotten the Kiwi Crate, Koala Crate, Atlas Crate, Panda Crate, Doodle Crate, and Eureka Crate.
+Yes, we’ve had almost all of them!
+I will provide reviews for each KiwiCo box we have experience with.

 This post contains affiliate links.
 If you make a purchase after clicking a link, I will earn a commission.
 Disclosure policy